Thermi/brightness-adjuster/Readme.md

 ### Help Message
 ```
 $ ./brightnessAdjuster.py -h
-usage: brightnessAdjuster.py [-h] [-v] [-m MAXBRIGHTNESS] [-b VCP] verb value
+usage: brightnessAdjuster.py [-h] [-v] [-m MAXBRIGHTNESS] [-b VCP] [-n BUS]
+                             verb value

 Increases or Decreases the brightness of the primary monitor.

 positional arguments:
-  verb                  Can be "dec" to decrement the brightness by "value" or
+  verb                  Can be "dec" to decrement the brightness by "value",
-                        "inc" to increment the brightness by "value".
+                        "inc" to increment the brightness by "value", "test"
+                        to test the needed baseline functionality of the i2c
+                        stack and your devices and "set" to simply set a given
+                        value.
   value                 The difference to be applied to the monitor's
-                        brightness.
+                        brightness or the value to set, if the verb "set" is
+                        used.

 optional arguments:
   -h, --help            show this help message and exit